yu45020/Text_Segmentation_Image_Inpainting/ReadME.md

 # Text Segmentation and Image Inpainting

-This is an ongoing project that aims to solve a simple but teddies problem: how to remove texts from an image.
+This is an ongoing project that aims to solve a simple but teddies procedure: remove texts from an image.
 It will reduce commic book translators' time on erasing Japanese words.

-The road ahead is following:
+The road ahead:
 * Detect and generate text mask from an image
 * Use the generated mask to white out words
 * Apply image inpainting to reduce color inconsistancy.

+# Usage
+Please see the "Examples" folder

 # Models
-Targeted users generally don't have high spec GPUs or CPUs, so I aim to use/customize fast and memory efficient deep neural nets.
+Targeted users generally don't have high spec GPUs or CPUs, so I aim to use/customize fast and memory efficient deep neural nets that can run on CPU only environment.

 ## Text Segmentation
 The model contains three parts: encoder, feature pooling, and decoder.

 ### Encoder
 The backbone is [Mobile Net V2](https://www.google.com/search?q=mobile+net+v2&ie=utf-8&oe=utf-8&client=firefox-b-1-ab), and I append a [Spatial and Channel Squeeze & Excitation Layer](https://arxiv.org/abs/1803.02579).
 The original model has width multiplier of 1, and I change it to 2.
 The number of parameters in the convolution part doubles, but the run time increases from 3 seconds to 7 seconds.
-In addition, I replace the outstride 16 and 32 to dilataions to enlarge field of view ([DeepLab V3](https://arxiv.org/abs/1706.05587), [DeepLab V3+](https://arxiv.org/abs/1802.02611)) .
+In addition, I replace the outstride 16 and 32 blocks to dilatation to enlarge field of view ([DeepLab V3](https://arxiv.org/abs/1706.05587), [DeepLab V3+](https://arxiv.org/abs/1802.02611)) .

 ![model](ReadME_imgs/MobileNetV2.svg)